rnarayana/rnarayana.github.io/_posts/2021-10-01-kubernetes-settings-resource-constraints.md

   Finally, do a load test which includes a ramp up, plateau, and a ramp down, to see if HPA works properly.

 The above manual way is adapted from [this blog post](https://opensource.com/article/18/12/optimizing-kubernetes-resource-allocation-production).

+---
+>* Make sure one service handles similar kind of load only – it does not really have to be a microservice, but it should not be a monolith either.
+You should be able to do simple math like, if one pod can handle 100 operations/second, 10 pods can handle 1000 operations/sec.
+Having different types of 'operations' makes it tricky.
+---

 ### VPA